mlibrary/platform-engineering-team/our_name_is_platform_engineering_team.md

    way: "DS"
 1. We have even more projects that start with "d" like "Deep Blue" and "Deep Blue Data" and "Deep Blue Docs".
-1. The word "deployment" is a particular Kubernetes term, so it's use here as a term for everything that this group does is confusing.
+1. The word "deployment" is a particular Kubernetes term, so its use here as a term for everything that this group does is confusing.
 1. This group's scope may include more than "deploying" systems, although the Design System is also more expansive than the name suggests so this may be